Larimer Square, Denver

 Advertising

 As (more-or-less) casual day trips go, you can’t beat hitting the trails around Golden and Boulder.
-Whether you choose one of the easygoing loops on Lookout Mountain or rugged climbs in Eldorado Canyon State Park and around the striking sandstone formations known as the Flatirons, you’ll be treated to stellar natural vistas.
+Whether you choose one of the easygoing loops on Lookout Mountain or rugged climbs in Eldorado Canyon State Park (great for autumn leaf peeping) and around the striking sandstone formations known as the Flatirons, you’ll be treated to stellar natural vistas.
 While you wander amid ponderosa pines and Indian paintbrush, keep your eyes peeled for mule deer and monarchs (never mind rattlesnakes and black bears).
+Also, hiking around the grounds of the legendary Red Rocks Park and Amphitheatre is free—and stunningly beautiful—and you can always get inside the venue itself without paying a fee, as long as there’s not already an event going on inside.

-10. Empower Field at Mile High
+10. Gaze at the glorious views inside Empower Field at Mile High

-The stomping ground of the Denver Broncos, Empower Field made history when it hosted Barack Obama’s acceptance speech during the Democratic National Convention in 2008.
+The stomping ground of the Denver Broncos, Empower Field at Mile High made history when it hosted Barack Obama’s acceptance speech during the Democratic National Convention in 2008.
 Tailgate on the south side, stomp your feet to create “mile-high thunder” and join a chorus of 76,000 yelling “in-com-plete!” to show your support for the Broncos.
 On a guided tour, learn a bevy of stats while visiting the Colorado Sports Hall of Fame Museum and getting a player’s-eye view of the end zone—something even non-fans get a kick out of.

 Advertising